ukmihiran/OAuth-Social-Login-Laravel/README.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-# Sign-Up with Social OAuth
+# Sign-In with Social OAuth

 ### This is a basic signup template with social OAuth. developed with Laravel framework 8 and Laravel Socialite